arkq/bluez-alsa/README.md

 ## Troubleshooting

-1. Using BlueALSA alongside with PulseAudio.
+1. Using BlueALSA alongside PulseAudio or Pipewire.

-   Due to BlueZ limitations, it seems, that it is not possible to use BlueALSA and PulseAudio to handle Bluetooth audio together.
-BlueZ can not handle more than one application which registers audio profile in the Bluetooth stack.
-However, it is possible to run BlueALSA and PulseAudio alongside, but Bluetooth support has to be disabled in the PulseAudio.
-Any Bluetooth related module has to be unloaded - e.g. `bluetooth-discover`, `bluez5-discover`.
+   Due to BlueZ limitations, only one program can register as provider of Bluetooth audio profile implementation.
+So it is not possible to use BlueALSA if either PulseAudio or Pipewire are also running with their own Bluetooth modules enabled; it is first necessary to disable Bluetooth in those applications.

 2. ALSA thread-safe API (alsa-lib >= 1.1.2, <= 1.1.3).

-   Starting from ALSA library 1.1.2, it is possible to enable thread-safe API functions.
-It is a noble change, but the implementation leaves a lot to be desired.
-This "minor" change does not affect hardware audio devices (because for hardware devices, this change is disabled), but it affects A LOT all software plug-ins.
+   ALSA library versions 1.1.2 and 1.1.3 had a bug in their thread-safe API functions.
+This bug does not affect hardware audio devices, but it affects many software plug-ins.
 Random deadlocks are inevitable.
-My personal advice is to disable it during alsa-lib configuration step (`./configure --disable-thread-safety`), or if it is not possible (installation from a package repository), disable it via an environmental variable, as follows: `export LIBASOUND_THREAD_SAFE=0`.
+The best advice is to use a more recent alsa-lib release, or if that is not possible then disable the thread locking code via an environment variable, as follows:
+   `export LIBASOUND_THREAD_SAFE=0`.

 3. Couldn't acquire D-Bus name: org.bluealsa